Debunking YOUR Basic Math Concepts

 The sum of all natural numbers IS EQUAL to -1/12.

-As a matter of fact this equation is actually a very important result used in theoretical physics, particularly in string theory.
+As a matter of fact, this equation is actually a very important result used in theoretical physics, particularly in string theory.

 I am sure y'all are having so many questions right now.
-How come the sum of positive numbers result in a negative number?
+How come the sum of positive numbers results in a negative number?
 What is the proof behind this?
 Do we ever encounter it in real life?

 We will answer these questions one by one